nonfiction/nonfiction-blog/_posts/2011-06-27-calgary-stampede-website-hosting-challenges.markdown

 ![Visits to the site over the year](/blog-beta/images/2011/06/27/visits.gif "Visits to the site over the year.")

-This has given us a great opportunity to experiment with how to handle the incredible load changes - from 1,000 visitors per day to 60,000 visitors per day.
+This has given us a great opportunity to experiment with how to handle the incredible load changes - from 1,000 visitors per day to *60,000* visitors per day.
+At the peak, those visitors will look at approximately *350,000 pages* each day which translates to more than *10 million hits* each day.

-For the first few years, the visitors were nowhere near the level they are now - so we were able to handle the traffic using the dedicated servers at [Rackspace](http://www.rackspace.com/).
-That worked great for the first few years, but there were a few limitations near the end of this time:
+For the first few years, the visitors were nowhere near the level they are now, so we were able to handle the traffic using the dedicated servers at [Rackspace](http://www.rackspace.com/).
+That worked great for a while, but there were a few limitations near the end of this time:

 1. There were a few days where changes to the site needed to be avoided.
 Changes could introduce some major performance issues if they happened at peak times.
 2. Big crushes of traffic had the potential to do just that - crush the server.